 We are an inclusive school.
 We welcome all children, regardless of ability, disability or learning need.
 We see each child as an individual.
 We recognise, accommodate and meet the learning needs of each pupil and are committed to offering an inclusive curriculum to ensure the best possible experience and progress for all, regardless of needs or abilities.

 A child has special educational needs or disabilities (SEND) if they have a learning difficulty or disability which means that they find it significantly harder to learn, or to do activities which children the same age are able to do.

 These children need extra help or support, or special provision made for them to allow them to use the same facilities as other children of the same age.

-If your child has special educational needs or disabilities their needs will fall into one or more of the four main areas of SEN:
+If your child has special educational needs their needs will fall into one or more of the four main areas of SEN:

 1. Communication and interaction